Ramfis Trujillo: Influential years

 On 30 May 1961, Rafael Trujillo was assassinated in a plot to end his 31-year rule.
 Ramfis quickly returned to the country and, with the help of Johnny Abbes García, the ruthless intelligence chief, brutally repressed any elements believed to be connected with his father's death, murdering many of the suspects himself.

-Afterward, he and puppet president Joaquín Balaguer took some steps to open up the regime: Trujillo eased his father's harsh censorship of the press, and also granted some civil liberties.
-However, these concessions were rejected as insufficient by a people who had stronger memories of the Trujillo era than the decades of poverty and instability which had preceded it (bankruptcy in 1902–1905, civil war in 1911—12 & 1914, U.S. occupation in 1916–1924).
-At the same time, even these meager reforms were opposed by the hardliners gathered around Ramfis' uncles.
+Afterward, he and puppet president Joaquín Balaguer took some steps to open up the regime.
+Ramfis eased his father's harsh censorship of the press, and also granted some civil liberties.
+However, these concessions were rejected as insufficient by a people whose only memories had been the Trujillo era, rather than the decades of poverty and instability which had preceded it (bankruptcy in 1902–1905, civil war in 1911—12 & 1914, U.S. occupation in 1916–1924).
+At the same time, even these meager reforms were opposed by the hardline trujillistas gathered around Ramfis' uncles.